-The nearest non-hazardous landfill sites are two located in Fife, both approximately 20 kilometres from Kirkcaldy.
+The two nearest non-hazardous landfill sites in Fife are both approximately 20 kilometres from Kirkcaldy.
 The nearest hazardous waste site is at Polmont, approximately 50 kilometres from Kirkcaldy, however as discussed above, due to the dredged sediment composition and volume, these sites would be unlikely to receive any of the material.
-In addition, the timing of receipt of material would need to fit in with its operational requirements when closing existing landfill cells (3).
+In addition, the timing of receipt of material would need to fit in with its operational requirements when closing existing landfill cells (2).